extouchtriangle/tree-sitter-tsqx/README.md

 ## Integrations

-NOTE: if your editor doesn't support Treesitter (such as Vim), vEnhance has a regex-based syntax highlighter in his dotfiles.
+NOTE: if your editor doesn't support Treesitter (like Vim), vEnhance has a regex-based syntax highlighter in his dotfiles.

 - Neovim: